The Least You Should Know: Basic Comprehension

 7. To where has Lysander disappeared when Hermia awakes?

 Young, dumb, and in love: Hermia and Lysander

 to tackle complicated text

-- Locate and read the exchange amongst Egeus, Demetrius, and Theseus from Act IV, scene 1 of your script (>)
+- Locate and read Titania's passage from Act II, scene 2 of your script (>)

 Circle supporting details that help you visualize the disasters; utilize footnotes and companion text as well